 The most noticeable change from the 2018 model is that the blue color is replaced by black to achieve wider acceptance in a market that is returning to the conservative side.

 The polished weave pattern on the crown provides a confident feel.
 The less pronounced sole utilizing Wave Technology has fewer ridges resulting in a stiffened sole and improved ball speed.
 Here is a markable improvement in feel from its predecessor and the ST190 with a reduction in the pitch off the face compared to the ST180.

 Mizuno’s use of Harmonic Impact Technology results in a fine-tuned solid sound at impact.
 The improved adjustability with the Fast Track increases the workability of the club allowing for control of spin and direction.

 The ST190 is a simpler, weight-back driver with the ST190G being super adjustable with two sliding weight tracks allowing for fine-tuning of spin and shaping shots.

-The ST190 retains the distance of its predecessor but creating too much spin.
+It retains the distance of its predecessor but creating too much spin.
 The ST190 Cortech Face is 10% than the rest of the head while retaining the same Forged SP700 titanium for the rest of the head.